Gagan-chandru/Tic-Tac-Toe-using-react/README.md

   Keeps a tally of wins for each player during the session.

 - 💅 **Clean and Responsive UI**
-  Designed for simplicity and ease of use. *(Optional: Mention responsive only if implemented.)*
+  Designed for simplicity and ease of use.

----

-## 📸 Preview

-> _Add screenshots or a GIF here to showcase the UI and features._

 ---